marcelpetrick/DevNotes/BeenThereSeenThat/20221213_mucpp_meeting_TimurDoumler_LowLatencycpp/readme.md

 * topology:
   * audio: one hot path
   * gaming: parallel hot paths for rendering, one for the world updates, so multiple optimizations
-* howe mch control do you have over the platform you are running on?
+* how much control do you have over the platform you are running on?
   * audio/gaming: a bit control
   * HFT: more performance and control
   * embedded: total control, less performance